 We have a significant amount of employee retirement benefit costs that we derive from actuarial valuations based on a number of assumptions.
 Inherent in these valuations are key assumptions used in estimating pension costs including mortality, withdrawal and retirement rates, changes in wages and the discount rate.
 We are required to make judgments regarding the key assumptions by taking into account various factors including personnel demographics, market conditions and expected trends in interest rates.
 Although management believes that its key assumptions are reasonable in light of the various underlying factors, there can be no assurance that the key assumptions will correspond to actual results.
 If our key assumptions differ from actual results, the consequent deviation of actual pension costs from estimated costs may have an adverse effect on our financial condition and results of operations.
-A decrease in the discount rate may result in an increase in the amount of projected benefit obligations.
 In addition, we may change these key assumptions, such as the discount rate.
-Changes in key assumptions may also have an adverse effect on our financial condition and results of operations.
+Changes in key assumptions may also have an adverse effect on our financial condition and results.